Sec 1 Math Tuition.

 Sign errors when expanding brackets

-The single biggest mark-loser at Sec 1, and it carries all the way to O-Levels. "–(2x – 3) = –2x – 3" (wrong); should be "–2x + 3."
+The single biggest mark-loser at Sec 1, and it carries all the way to G3. "–(2x – 3) = –2x – 3" (wrong); should be "–2x + 3."
 Students distribute the leading negative to the first term and forget the second.
-Bleeds 2-3 marks every time a bracket appears — and brackets appear on most algebra questions.
+Can cost 2-3 marks every time a bracket appears — and brackets appear on most algebra questions.
 Fix: a bracket-expansion layout drilled for a full term — sign written in front of each term, every term, before any combining.
 Worked counter-examples shown for the "–2x – 3" trap.

 !